ELA ~ Migration Project

 SS ~ Egyptian Sarcophagus

 Students examine the religious and political beliefs of ancient Egypt by building a sarcophagus that reflects the ancient Egyptians’ burial practices and rituals.
 The construction will take place outside the classroom.
 It can be made of cardboard, wood, metal, foam core, clay, or plaster.
-Your sarcophagus and script are due in class in early December.
+Your sarcophagus, bibliography, and script are due in class December 11, 2019

 ELA ~ Encyclopedia of ME